tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Specification

-COMPLETE if every VALIDATION_DECIMALLATITUDE_INRANGE in the MultiRecord has Response.result=COMPLIANT; otherwise NOT_COMPLETE.
+INTERNAL_PREREQUISITES_NOT_MET if dwc:decimalLatitude is bdq:Empty or the value is not interpretable as a number; COMPLIANT if the value of dwc:decimalLatitude is between -90 and 90, inclusive; otherwise NOT_COMPLIANT

 #### Information Elements